lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 The alternate versions can be identified in two ways:
 (1) the file extension is ``.txt``, rather than ``.bat``;
 and
-(2) the file base name identifies the associated options.
+(2) the file name identifies the associated options.
-For example, a file ``compile-c-gcc-32bit.txt`` is a version of ``compile-c.bat``, which is specific to the gcc compiler/linker environment, and which generates 32-bit object files even on a 64-bit machine.
+For example, a file ``compile-c-gcc-32bit.txt`` is one possible version of ``compile-c.bat``.
+It is specific to the gcc compiler/linker environment, and it generates 32-bit object files even on a 64-bit machine.

-Note that the default batch file is an exact copy of one of the alternate versions.
+Note that the default batch file is an exact copy of one of the supplied alternate versions.
 For example, in the ``batch-dos`` subdirectory, the default batch file ``compile-c.bat`` is the same as ``compile-c-mvs10.txt`` (the version for Microsoft Visual Studio 10).
-Therefore the installation defines fewer unique batch files than it at first appears.
+Therefore the installation has fewer unique batch files than it at first appears.

 Testing and modifying the batch files